celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 ## What is a Marshaller ?

-A marshaller is an object that converts a value from a Json-Logic-Typed (leaf node in syntax tree) into a Scala data type.
+A marshaller is an object that converts a value from Json-Logic-Typed (leaf node in syntax tree) into a Scala data type.

-A marshaller is defined by trait `Marshaller` and must implement the method:
+A marshaller is defined by the trait `Marshaller` and must implement the method:

 ```scala
 def marshal(value: Any): JsValue